 Five years ago, adding a battery to your rooftop solar system was an expensive luxury.
 In 2026, it is closer to an obvious upgrade.
-A 10 kWh battery that cost $14,000 installed in 2020 now costs $10,000–$13,000 — and qualifies for a 30% federal tax credit even when installed without new solar.
+A 10 kWh battery that cost $14,000 installed in 2020 now costs $10,000–$13,000.
+The federal residential 25D tax credit expired December 31, 2025, so a direct-purchase battery no longer captures the 30% ITC; homeowners considering a lease or PPA may still see the commercial 48E credit reflected indirectly in their monthly payment.
 Here are the five most concrete reasons homeowners are adding storage right now.

 1. Backup power during grid outages